-Over the years, countless churches, ministries and mission organizations have worked to provide clean drinking water to the less privileged, assuming that we could trust our government agencies and elected officials to ensure that we have clean drinking here at home.
+Over the years, countless faith-based organizations and NGOs have worked to provide clean drinking water to the less privileged, assuming we could trust our government agencies and elected officials to ensure that we have clean drinking here at home.

-I suppose there could be a lot of reasons why more Christians aren’t outraged by the Flint water crisis:
+I suppose there could be a lot of reasons why more people aren’t outraged by the Flint water crisis:

 - It’s political.
 (Governor Rick Snyder is Republican.)

 - It smacks of environmentalism.
 (And that’s a dirty word for some Christians).

 - It doesn’t affect them.
 (They’re still serving Starbucks during coffee hour, right?)

 But when it comes down to it, I think one of the reasons why Flint falls on deaf ears is because it’s happening here.
 At home.
 In the U.S.